Random Forest for Dynamic Risk Prediction or Recurrent Events: A Pseudo-Observation Approach: Discussion

-The ability of flexible algorithms like \texttt{RFRE.PO} to sift through large numbers of correlated predictors with complicated relationships to outcomes is an argument for their use over traditional reliance on models such as the modified XMT model.
+We presented two novel approaches, \texttt{RFRE.PO} and the m-XMT model, for dynamically estimating probabilities of being event-free across a sequence of follow-up windows.
+An additional novelty is our advice for incorporating covariate history into prediction algorithms, with a multiple imputation approach when covariate history is not known prior to time $t=0$.
+For purposes of prediction, \texttt{RFRE.PO} tends to outperform the m-XMT (Main Effects) model that a traditional modeler might first attempt.
+However, the m-XMT model has the advantage of interpretable parameters and a clear formula for prediction that offers more transparency to users, and may accommodate further interactions than explored in the m-XMT (Main Effects) model.

+Our presentation did not touch on how causal relationships might be evaluated using these methods.
+In the Azithromycin for Prevention of COPD study, assessment of the treatment effect disallows using information on time-dependent predictors that could have been changed by treatment after time $t=0$.
+To do so would adjust away part of the treatment effect under study.
+Similarly, clinical trial analyses may require adjustment for baseline confounders even if they do not improve prediction metrics.
+The m-XMT model allows for more intentional use of covariates to match scientific goals of analysis when compared to the \texttt{RFRE.PO} algorithm.
+The m-XMT (Clinical Input) model was the only appropriate model for assessing the effect of azithromycin presented in this manuscript.

 The growing popularity of machine learning tools is likely to dominate analyses of high-dimensional data, and the \texttt{RFRE.PO} algorithm contributes to this literature as one of the first machine learning methods to be able to make dynamic predictions from recurrent event data.
+There are tuning parameters in random forest algorithms that may potentially be tuned for better performance, warranting further research.
+Some authors have studied parameter tuning \citep[e.g.,][]{tuneRF3}, but we have not seen work for longitudinal random forests to date.
+The development of (1) the theory of tuning parameters for longitudinal random forests and (2) the potential application of the censored longitudinal data structure for dynamic prediction to other machine learning algorithms are all important future research areas.